Former GP jailed for sexually assaulting three ‘vulnerable’ patients at surgery

 Fiona Horlick KC, defending, said that Babu had scored 48 out of 50 on a test for autism and added: “It has a very severe and significant effect particularly on his personal life, this would have had an effect on offending.”

-She said that Babu had been suspended by the General Medical Council (GMC) and added: “He has lost everything he would consider of value to him, he will never work as a doctor again, he will not be coming into contact with patients, he won’t be back in that position of trust again.”
+She said that Babu had been suspended by the Medical Practitioners Tribunal Service (MPTS) and added: “He has lost everything he would consider of value to him, he will never work as a doctor again, he will not be coming into contact with patients, he won’t be back in that position of trust again.”

 The court heard that Babu qualified as a doctor in 2001 and came to the UK in 2006.